gerrymandr/python-mander/README.md

 ![](https://github.com/cicero-data/compactness-stats/raw/master/img/schwartzberg-formula-3.png?raw=true)

 where P is the perimeter of the district and C is the circumference (perimeter) of the circle with the same area.
-In this case, we have taken the inverse of the number so that it falls on a scale of 0 to 100.